 With just a name and last know state of residence (you don’t even have to know the state where a marriage took place), these companies will instantly search and pull all available public records – including marriage records.

 For less than what you’d typically pay for just one marriage record (around $10), you’ll receive all marriage records on file for a person – along with divorce records, criminal records and much more.
-You can even try a free below with preview results to see if there’s information available:
+Give it a try below – it’s free!

 So, if your local county or city courthouse searches come up empty – or don’t offer online searching – it might be worth giving a public records search company a try to see what they uncover.